 The blueprint for success

 Flash forward 16 months and 92% of the claims we received have been settled.
 The few that remain outstanding are due to specific finishes requested by customers, such as bespoke kitchens.
 With one specialised project manager overseeing the entire portfolio of work we maintained consistency and ensured all stakeholders were kept informed and updated throughout the progress of repairs.
 The feedback has been entirely positive – from insurer clients, adjusters, contractors and customers.
 Our approach proved successful, and we will aim to recreate this approach in future events.
-For more information about Sedgwick's building consultancy services, visit our website or catch up on related blogs.
+For more information about Sedgwick’s building consultancy services, visit our website.